-The psychology internship program at UNI is an APA accredited* program that provides comprehensive clinical training with severe and diverse psychopathology for child, adolescent, and adult populations.
-Students eligible for the internship must have completed all coursework in an APA approved doctoral program in clinical, counseling, or school psychology.
+The psychology internship program at UNI is an APA accredited* program that provides comprehensive clinical training for child, adolescent, and adult populations with severe and diverse psychopathology.
+Students eligible for the internship must have completed all coursework in an APA-approved doctoral program in clinical, counseling, or school psychology.

 - Training in numerous treatment modalities and various assessment techniques,

 The internship provides intensive experiential training in the core areas of psychology practice including: